Eulanda/EulandaConnect/docs/functions/ConvertTo-USFloat.md

 # ConvertTo-USFloat

 ## SYNOPSIS
-Converts a string representation of a float number into a U.S. format.
+This PowerShell function converts a string representation of a float number into a U.S. format.
+Source code on [GitHub](https://github.com/Eulanda/EulandaConnect/blob/master/source/public/ConvertTo-USFloat.ps1).

 ## SYNTAX